Prepare:

 -Sprinkle oil through, mix, and then add salt, pepper, and cumin seeds

 -Roast at 200C/400F for about 1 hr, mixing in the middle.
-40 minutes into it, add several cloves of garlic, still in the peel-Once cauliflower is cooked, place in a pot with the garlic, some bay leaves, cover with water and bring to a boil
+40 minutes into it, add several cloves of garlic, still in the peel

 -After about 10 minutes, puree til even consistency.
-Set aside-Dice 1 large onion
+Set aside

 -Prepare about 2 cups rice (you should use arborio but I just use medium grain)